OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `grep -c "bin" /etc/passwd` to display the number of lines that contain the pattern "bin" in the file /etc/passwd

+Use `grep -A 3 "root" /etc/passwd` to display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd